souradeep-das/Proffeth/design_pattern_desicions.md

 ## Pull over push payments
 The function paytrainer is designed to be a pull payment, where the trainer calls the function to get his payment.
 There could also have been a push payment implementation but that could have brought problems like re-entrancy and DOS attacks.

+## Auto depreciation - not required
+Because the contract should not expire after any certain amount of time.
+The contract is created to keep records of all the course, course requests, the students who take this course along with the course ipfs links.
+The contract has no requirement to terminate after a certain period of time so the auto depreciation design pattern has not been used.

+## Mortal - not used
+Not providing the access of the contract creator to kill the contract and take all the ethers with him, but the project includes design patterns like circuit breaker